jlf599/JetstreamAPITutorial/README.md

 # Create security group and adding rules to the group

-By DEFAULT, the security groups on Jetstream (OpenStack in general) are CLOSED - this is the opposite of how firewalls typically work (completely OPEN by default).
+By DEFAULT, the security groups on Jetstream2 (OpenStack in general) are CLOSED - this is the opposite of how firewalls typically work (completely OPEN by default).
 If you create a host on a new allocation without adding it to a security group that allows access to some ports, you will not be able to use it!

+> :warning: There is a default security group on all OpenStack allocations on Jetstream2 that contains several rules, including egress rules.
+We ***HIGHLY*** recommend that you do not alter or delete that group.
+It can have

 Create the group that we will be adding rules to